Skip to main content

 When writing an academic work, it is important to cite any works that you use for ideas, information, and language.
 Failing to do so can be considered plagiarism.
 Keenious citation feature will help you keep track of your discoveries and show your work.

-You will find the citation button above an article title.
+You will find the citation button below an article title.
 You may choose your citation style or even download the citation to your reference management system.

 Another way to keep track of your discoveries to revisit later is by using the Keenious Smart Bookmark feature.
-When you find an article and want to store it for later, simply press the star above the title.
+When you find an article and want to keep it for later, simple press the "Save" button to add it to your bookmarks.

 Use Features like a pro